Spatial Mapping

 6. Optimize the map (optional).

-In this section, we focus on capturing a map and optimizing the system to maximize the spatial resolution and signal-to-noise ratio.
+This section focuses on capturing a map and optimizing the system to maximize the spatial resolution and signal-to-noise ratio.

 Click for the related spectrum imaging experiment.